 We employ mortality and morbidity incidence rates reflecting the best available data from the WHO and Global Asthma Network.
-However, we note that the nation-to-nation comparisons indicate some potential discontinuity in underlying incident rates among communities that may be near each other but in adjacent nations.
-Given the similarity/dissimilarity among adjacent nation incident rates, we observe and suggest that our nation-to-nation comparison of health burden is more directly related to the modeled changes in pollution concentration than could be allocated to nation-to-nation differences in the quality of incident rate statistics.
+However, we note that the country-to-country comparisons indicate some potential discontinuity in underlying incident rates among communities that may be near each other but in adjacent countries.
+Given the similarity/dissimilarity among adjacent country incident rates, we observe and suggest that our country-to-country comparison of health burden is more directly related to the modeled changes in pollution concentration than could be allocated to country-to-country differences in the quality of incident rate statistics.
 We employ incidence rates from the most recent, peer-reviewed studies which represent populations similar to those in the Mediterranean Countries.
 In order to further account for uncertainty, we apply central as well as lower and upper bound relative risk functions, which allow the reader to interpret the 95% confidence interval of our health outcome estimates.